emarex1/alx-pre_course/README.md

-How to be up to date in git
+How to be up to date on github